 control

-and press Enter to open the Control Panel. - Ensure the view is set to Small icons and locate and click on Credential Manager.
+and hit Enter to open the Control Panel. - Set the view to Small icons and find and click on Credential Manager.

-- Click on each entry and select Remove or Delete.
+- Click on each entry and choose Remove or Delete.

-- Confirm any prompts that appear during the removal process.
+- Follow any messages during the removal process.

-After completing these steps, it’s crucial to restart your computer once again.
-This ensures that the changes take effect and prepares the system for a fresh login to Microsoft 365 applications.
+After you finish these steps, restart your computer again.
+This makes sure the changes work and gets your system ready for a new login to Microsoft 365 apps.

 Step 5: Locating and deleting specific files

-Now we’ll need to delete a specific folder called Microsoft.AAD.BrokerPlugin_cw5n1h2txyewy
+Now, we need to delete a particular folder called Microsoft.AAD.BrokerPlugin_cw5n1h2txyewy

-that may also be one of the culprits causing the Outlook 1001 error.
-Before moving ahead, it’s crucial to know that you’ll need administrator access to successfully navigate and delete the specific files.
-Here’s what to do:
+which might also be causing the Outlook 1001 error.
+It’s important to know that you need administrator access to delete this folder.

-- Log off from the current user profile on your computer.
+- Log off from your current user profile on your computer.

-- Now, log in as an administrator.
-This is essential because there’s a specific folder that can’t be deleted by standard user accounts.
+- Log in as an administrator because there’s a specific folder that normal users can’t delete.

-- Once logged in as the administrator, open Windows Explorer.
+- Once you’re logged in as the admin, open Windows Explorer.

 C:\Users\<username>\AppData\Local\Packages